jca02266/lha/README.md

 This is enabled when you build with the configure option `--enable-user-name-header`.

-Whenever expanding and listing, if this information is in the header, it is used in preference to the ID.
+Whenever extracting and listing, if this information is in the header, it is used in preference to the ID.

 ## Suppress backup file creation